tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Preflight-Blob-Request.md

 The `Preflight Blob Request` operation always runs anonymously.
 It does not require authorization, and it ignores credentials if they're provided.

 > [!NOTE]
-> If you've enabled Azure Storage analytics and are logging metrics, a call to the `Preflight Blob Request` operation is logged as `AnonymousSuccess`.
+> If you have enabled Azure Storage analytics and are logging metrics, a call to the `Preflight Blob Request` operation is logged as `AnonymousSuccess`.
 For this reason, if you view metrics in the Azure portal, you'll see `AnonymousSuccess` logged for `Preflight Blob Request`.
 This metric does not indicate that your private data has been compromised, but only that the `Preflight Blob Request` operation succeeded with a status code of 200 (OK).

 ## Sample request and response
-The following example sends a preflight request for the origin `www.contoso.com`, with the request method set to `PUT` and the request headers set to `content-type` and `accept`:
+The following example sends a preflight request for the origin `www.contoso.com`.
+The request method is set to `PUT`, and the request headers are set to `content-type` and `accept`.

 ```
 OPTIONS http://myaccount.blob.core.windows.net/mycontainer/myblockblob  HTTP/1.1